Skip to content

 Answer: Cuneiform, a system of wedge-shaped marks pressed into clay tablets.
 Developed around 3400 BCE in Mesopotamia, it remained in use for over 3,000 years.

-Why it stumps people: Hieroglyphics is the instinctive answer.
-That was Egyptian.
-Cuneiform is actually a script, not a language.
-It was used to write Sumerian, Akkadian, Babylonian and a dozen other languages across the ancient Near East.
+The trap: the hand goes straight to hieroglyphics.
+Wrong region.
+That script was Egyptian.
+And cuneiform throws a second curveball, because it’s a script, not a language.
+Scribes used it to write Sumerian, Akkadian, Babylonian and a dozen other tongues across the ancient Near East.

 3. Which ancient Greek city-state was famous for its military training?
 (Easy)